siddhartha-raja/Vector/README.md

-# Project Documentation
-This project is developed using Python.
+This project is developed using Python and Flask.